markusklems/learning-cassandra/02_ApplicationDevelopment.md

 Run the app server, link it to the cassandra server, and connect to the app server's bash:

-`docker run -it --rm  -v $(pwd)/src:/myapp/src --name app-server --link cassandra-server:latest myapp:latest /bin/bash`
+`docker run -it --rm  -e CASSANDRA_HOSTS=cassandra-server -v $(pwd)/src:/myapp/src --name app-server --link cassandra-server:latest myapp:latest /bin/bash`

 With the `-v`flag, your local (host) source directory is mounted into the container instance.
 If you change files on your local source directory, the change will be applied inside the container.